mahajanhrishikesh/Financial-Document-Sentiment-Analysis/README.md

 # Financial-Document-Sentiment-Analysis
 <h1>Machine Learning Techniques for Financial Sentiment Analysis </h1>
-The modern stock market generates large amounts of data regarding specific stocks.
+The modern stock market generates large amounts of numerical data regarding specific stocks.
 Along with this data, the opinion of various experts/investors are available freely on the internet.
 Quantifying the general sentiment regarding the stock based on such data will help in